wakamsha/frontend-tools/packages/stylelint-config/README.md

 };
 ```

+Must be added after `essentials`.

+We also provide various other rule sets that you can configure to suit your project.

 If the value of a rule does not suit you, specify that rule in the "rules" section with the value you want:

 ```diff